7 Things You Can't Say About China - February 18th, Hour 2

 They all said it.

-Even what do they call the Obama brothers or the Obama guys, they have this podcast, they say why didn't we do that?
+The Obama brothers or the Obama guys, they have this podcast.

 And at least they were being honest.

-Well, first of all, the modern extreme radical Democratic Party, they want to spend these hundreds of billions of dollars abroad on their radicalized Green New Deal, which is another version for their socialism.
+Well, first of all, the modern, extreme, radical Democratic Party, they want to spend these hundreds of billions of dollars abroad on their radicalized Green New Deal, which is another version for their socialism.

-And they all have said this now, going back, you know, even to the you can take it back to the nineteen sixties if you really want to be blunt, but you know, to the credit of Bill Clinton, he did accomplish some of this, a little bit of this, because New Gingrich, two years into the Clinton presidency became speaker.
+But, you know, to the credit of Bill Clinton, he did accomplish some of this, a little bit of this, because Newt Gingrich, two years into the Clinton presidency, became Speaker.

-And they they were forced to work together.
+And they were forced to work together.

 They balanced five consecutive budgets, Greg.